Pompeo visits Mexico, is urged to reunite migrant families | New Country 923

 MEXICO CITY (AP) — Mexican President Enrique Pena Nieto on Friday urged a U.S. delegation led by Secretary of State Mike Pompeo to quickly reunite migrant families separated at the border.

-Pena Nieto called for “a permanent alternative that prioritizes the well-being and rights of minors” and expressed concern over a recent attack on a 92-year-old Mexican man legally residing in California, a statement from the presidency said.
-The man was reportedly beaten by a woman with a brick and told, “Go back to your country.”
+Pena Nieto said in a statement he called for “a permanent alternative that prioritizes the well-being and rights of minors.”

-Pena Nieto said such incidents “encourage a climate of hate and racism that we must avoid.”

-Pompeo was visiting Mexico with Cabinet-level officials to meet with both Pena Nieto and president-elect Andres Manuel Lopez Obrador after a sea-change election that could offer a chance for the neighbors to repair strained relations.
+Pompeo visited Mexico with Cabinet-level officials to meet with both Pena Nieto and president-elect Andres Manuel Lopez Obrador after a sea-change election that could offer a chance for the neighbors to repair strained relations.

 Discussions were expected to address ways to combat transnational criminal organizations, the U.S. opioid epidemic and trade tensions.
-But irregular migration across Mexico’s northern border into the United States also loomed large.
+But irregular migration across Mexico’s northern border into the United States loomed large during the meetings.

+“The United States is committed to making measurable progress to ensure security on both sides of that border,” Pompeo told journalists.

 U.S.-Mexico ties have deteriorated significantly under President Donald Trump, who campaigned on building a border wall and has repeatedly blamed Mexico for economic and social problems in the United States.

-Dozens of protesters jeered as Pompeo’s motorcade approached the modest office of Lopez Obrador, many condemning the Trump administration’s “zero tolerance” immigration policy that separated families attempting to claim asylum in the United States.
+Dozens of protesters jeered at Pompeo’s motorcade as the delegation arrived to congratulate the leftist, populist Lopez Obrador.

+Many of the protesters condemned the Trump administration’s “zero tolerance” immigration policy that separated families attempting to claim asylum in the United States.
+The vast majority of child migrants separated at the border were Central Americans, not Mexicans.

+Pompeo acknowledged strains in U.S.-Mexico relations when he greeted Lopez Obrador, but pledged the Trump administration values the bilateral ties.

+“We know there have been bumps in the road between our two countries, but President Trump is determined to make the relationship between our peoples better and stronger,” Pompeo said.
 “We wanted to come down here to let you know that President Trump cares deeply for the success of the relationship between our two countries.
-Our presence here today signals that to you,” Pompeo said.
-“We know there have been bumps in the road between our two countries, but President Trump is determined to make the relationship between our peoples better and stronger.”
+Our presence here today signals that to you.”

 Sharing a nearly 2,000-mile (3,200-kilometer) border, Mexico and the United States have traditionally coordinated closely on security and immigration.
 Mexico is also the United States’ third-largest trading partner for goods, with the U.S. buying about 80 percent of Mexico’s exports, including automobiles, fruit, vegetables and beer.

-One proposed plan is to declare Mexico a “safe third country,” meaning people traveling through Mexico hoping to claim asylum in the U.S. would have to do so in Mexico instead, according to a Mexican official who spoke on condition of anonymity because he was not authorized to brief the media.
-However, the official said, the proposal has very little support in Mexico, as it would burden the country with tens of thousands more asylum seekers a year, something the country lacks the resources to tackle.
+But Ebrard said they did not discuss one idea that a Mexican official says has been debated to address irregular migration: declaring Mexico a “safe third country.”
+That would mean people traveling through Mexico hoping to claim asylum in the U.S. would have to do so in Mexico instead.

+Such a proposal is unlikely to garner support in Mexico as it would burden the country with tens of thousands more asylum seekers a year, according to the official who spoke on condition of anonymity because he was not authorized to brief the media.

-Relations have also been strained by tit-for-tat trade tariffs between Mexico and the U.S. amid tense negotiations over the North American Free Trade Agreement, or NAFTA.
-That has sparked fears of an all-out trade war.
+Relations have also been strained by tit-for-tat trade tariffs between Mexico and the U.S. amid tense negotiations over the North American Free Trade Agreement, or NAFTA, and fears of a trade war.
 Trump has branded the free trade pact, which also includes Canada, as a job killer for Americans.

 In his statement, Pena Nieto emphasized his government’s willingness to continue renegotiating NAFTA to reach a deal “as quickly as possible.”